operaton/operaton-keycloak/examples/sso-kubernetes/README.md

 The REST API URL for this example is `http://localhost:8080/operaton/engine-rest`.
 Every request requires a JWT token from Keycloak.

 A unit test checking the REST Api security is provided in class ``RestApiSecurityConfigTest``.
 Please be aware that the unit test requires a running Keycloak Server including the setup described above.
-Therefore it is ignored as standard.
+Therefore, it is ignored as standard.

 ### Logging out from Cockpit

-Doing a SSO logout (assuming that this is desired) using the Operaton Cockpit's logout menu button requires us to send a logout request to Keycloak.
+Doing an SSO logout (assuming that this is desired) using the Operaton Cockpit's logout menu button requires us to send a logout request to Keycloak.
 In order to achieve this we have to replace the original logout functionality, then delegate the logout to our own logout handler which in turn redirects the logout request to Keycloak.

 #### Replacing the original logout